Ada-Developers-Academy/html-css-workshop/decks/html-setup.md

 @snapend

 @snap[east span-45]
-Question: How is this similar to when we're working in Ruby?
+Question: How is this similar to working in Ruby?
 @snapend

 ---